cvat-ai/cvat/site/content/en/docs/contributing/development-environment.md

 ## Limitations
   - Cypress testing with browser is not supported in dev container and has to be run externally
-  - In GitHub Codespaces, running recursive `chown` on an existing directory in Dockerfile is very slow.
-So it shall take a while to build the container for the first time
+  - In GitHub Codespaces, the recursive `chown` operation on an existing directory within the Dockerfile can be very slow, potentially delaying the initial build of the container.

 ## Native development guide
-### Setup the dependencies:
+### Set up the dependencies:

 - Install necessary dependencies: